dabit-app/dabit-server/compose/README.md

 # Local dev environment

-There is two service that need to be unified under a single endpoint, so the frontend can hit it.
-You can see the [docker-compose.yml](docker-compose.yml) for the details.
+There are two services that need to be unified under a single endpoint, so that the frontend can hit it.
+You can see the [docker-compose.yml](docker-compose.yml) file itself for the details.

 | :exclamation: | This setup is not intended to be used in production |
 |---------------|:----------------------------------------------------|

 ## Run

-Typically you would run these to get a fully working environment + the frontend.
+Typically you would run these to get a fully working dev environment + the frontend.

 ```bash
 docker-compose -f compose/docker-compose.yml up -d